bojand/fsto-2018-grpc/slides.md

 - Text-based and debuggable
 - Tooling for testing & inspection
 - Well-supported in most languages
-- Cachable
+- Cacheable
 - Scalable
+- Easy?
 - Standardized?
-- Easy?
 - Performant?

 ???

-- REST is nice we're all familair with it
+- REST is nice we're all familiar with it
 - It's relatively easy to debug

 ---